opensearch-project/documentation-website/_security/access-control/api.md

 Checks the configuration bundled with the Security plugin against the existing security configuration, returns if an upgrade can be performed and what resources would be updated.

-Between new OpenSearch version new defaults to the security configuration are added.
+Between new OpenSearch versions, there are changes to the default security configuration.
 This endpoint helps cluster operators check if the cluster is missing defaults or has stale definitions of defaults.
 {: .note}

 #### Request